frederic-perez/AmE-dictionary/dictionary.md

 __flinch__ _v_ __1__ To draw back suddenly, as from pain, shock, etc; wince: _he flinched as the cold water struck him._ __2__ (often foll by from) To avoid contact (with); shy away: _he never flinched from his duty._
 __floaters__ _(Basketball)_ _I wonder how I missed so many floaters._
 __floppy → floppy socks__
-__flouted__ (flouting) :two: _Objections by businesses and the agriculture community, which flouted the law._ _Flouting the law._
+__flout__ (flouted, flouting) :two: /flaʊt/ _v_ Openly disregard (a rule, law, or convention). _Syn_ defy, refuse to obey, go against, rebel against, scorn, disdain _Objections by businesses and the agriculture community, which flouted the law._
 __flubbed__
-__fluke__ :two: An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident _His recent victory against Silva was no fluke._ _They need to replicate the study to make sure it wasn't just a fluke._
+__fluke__ :two: An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident _His recent victory against Silva was no fluke._
 __flurry__ __1__ An occasion when there is a lot of activity, interest, excitement, etc. within a short period of time: _a sudden flurry of activity_ __2__ A small amount of snow, rain, etc. that falls for a short time and then stops: _snow flurries_
 __flyer__ _He caught such a flyer leaving the gate I had to take advantage of it._
 __fodder__ :two: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder._